Yoeng History, Family Crest & Coats of Arms

 Early Origins of the Yoeng family

-Essex, where the first record of the name appears in the Anglo-Saxon Chronicle as Wilfer seo lunga in 744.
+The surname Yoeng was first found in Essex, where the first record of the name appears in the Anglo-Saxon Chronicle as Wilfer seo lunga in 744.
 Many years later Walter Yonge was listed in the Subsidy Rolls for Sussex in 1296.
-CITATION[CLOSE]

 Early History of the Yoeng family

 This web page shows only a small excerpt of our Yoeng research.
 Another 117 words (8 lines of text) covering the years 1271, 1400, 1500, 1423, 1407, 1437, 1423, 1425, 1405, 1476, 1405, 1426, 1411, 1413, 1414, 1455, 1466, 1467, 1516, 1467, 1463, 1526, 1579, 1649, 1603, 1663, 1642, 1660, 1646, 1721, 1860, 1868 and are included under the topic Early Yoeng History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Yoeng has been spelled many different ways, including Young, Younge, Yonge, Youngson and others.

 Early Notables of the Yoeng family (pre 1700)